leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-11/06.png)

-### SalesOrder - Creating the Worksheet Definitions Area
+#### 11.2 - Creating the Worksheet Definitions Area

 You will start by setting up the bare bones of the Worksheet Definitions Area, then switch to formatting the Report Area.
-The reason you are starting with the Worksheet Definitions Area is that the configuration of the Worksheet Definitions Area will impact how the Report Area will look, in this case.
+You will start with the Worksheet Definitions Area because its configuration will impact how the Report Area will look.

 **Step 1:** Format the report definitions area.